Denied Social Security Disability Claim

 Claimants who are represented should contact their disability representative or attorney immediately.
 In almost all cases, a representative will complete the paperwork to appeal the denial and submit it to Social Security on the claimant’s behalf.

-SSD and SSI claimants who are not represented should call social security as soon as they receive a denial letter.
+SSDI and SSI claimants who are not represented should call social security as soon as they receive a denial letter.
 After an appeal has been requested, the social security district office will mail the required appeal forms to the Claimant.

 Statistically, denials that are pursued through the appeals process (versus filing a new application) will have a much greater chance of winning.